is now available! Read about the new features and fixes from November.

 • If the terminal is being launched from an extension, report the issue to the extension by opening the issue reporter (Help > Report Issue) and set File On = "An Extension"

 • If you believe it to be a bug with VS Code, report the issue using the issue reporter (Help > Report Issue).
-The issue reporter will autofill relevant information, see Creating great terminal issues for what else to include in the report.
+The issue reporter autofills relevant information, see Creating great terminal issues for what else to include in the report.

 • If you're on Windows 10 1809 (build 17763) or below, the issue is related to the legacy "winpty" backend.
-Upgrading to Windows 1903 (build 18362) will move you onto the new "conpty" backend that is built by Microsoft and could fix your problem.
+Upgrading to Windows 1903 (build 18362) moves you onto the new "conpty" backend that is built by Microsoft and could fix your problem.

-• If your terminal is set to run as administrator only, and you are not launching VS Code as administrator, the terminal will not be able to open.
+• If your terminal is set to run as administrator only, and you are not launching VS Code as administrator, the terminal is not able to open.
 You can either change the default terminal or edit the properties of the terminal exe to not run as administrator.

 Exit codes